NeogitOrg/neogit/CONTRIBUTING.md

 ## Architecture

 - [`./lua/neogit/`]
-  - [`./lua/neogit/lib/`] Contains various git and filesystem abtractions
+  - [`./lua/neogit/lib/`] Contains various git and filesystem abstractions
-  - [`./lua/neogit/lib/git/`] High level git wrappers for commont commands such as branches, fetch.
+  - [`./lua/neogit/lib/git/`] High level git wrappers for common commands such as branches, fetch.
 These are also used to supply the status buffer
   - [`./lua/neogit/lib/git/cli.lua`] Builder like pattern for constructing git cli invocations
-  - [`./lua/neogit/lib/git/repository.lua`] Modules from `git/` for updating the statusbuffer
+  - [`./lua/neogit/lib/git/repository.lua`] Modules from `git/` for updating the status buffer
   - [`./lua/neogit.lua`]

 Neogit uses its own UI drawing library for drawing columns and rows of text.